 Top load washing machines require up to 3 times more water because you have to cover the whole clothe with water, but there are now high efficiency (HE) top load washers that require less water.

 The major selling point of top load washing machines is their price.
-While the price of front load washing machines start at around 70,000 Naira in Nigeria, you can buy a very decent top load washing machine at less than 50,000 Naira with compact models selling at less than 18,000 NGN.
+While the front load washing machines price start at around 140,000 Naira in Nigeria, though you may be able to find compact and less versatile models for as low as 85,000 Naira.

 You can load your top load washing machine standing, unlike front loaders that require kneeling or bending.